Facebook’s efforts to minimize the prevalence of violating content have shown promising results

 Fig: 1

 Notably, the prevalence rate for hate speech experienced a substantial improvement over the years.
 From approximately 10-11 in 2020 Q3, the prevalence decreased significantly to 2 by 2023 Q4, indicating successful mitigation of hate speech content on Facebook.
-Similarly, the prevalence rate for violence and incitement demonstrated an improvement from 2017 Q4, where it stood relatively high at around 16-19.
-Although there was a rapid decline post-2019, recent years have seen a slight increase in prevalence, highlighting the ongoing challenge of addressing violent and graphic content effectively (fig: 1).
+The prevalence rate of incitement and violence also showed improvement from Q4 of 2017, when it was relatively high at about 16–19.
+The prevalence has slightly increased in recent years despite a sharp decline after 2019, underscoring the continued difficulty in effectively addressing violent and graphic content (fig: 1).

 Fig: 2